zamazan4ik/awesome-pgo/README.md

   - [Wiki](https://en.wikipedia.org/wiki/Profile-guided_optimization)
   - [Microsoft docs](https://learn.microsoft.com/en-us/cpp/build/profile-guided-optimizations)

-Also, you could find PDO (Profile Directed Optimization), FDO (Feedback Driven Optimization), PDF (Profile Directed Feedback) - do not worry, that's just a PGO but with a different name.
+Also, you could find PDO (Profile Directed Optimization), FDO (Feedback Driven Optimization), FBO (Feedback Based Optimization), PDF (Profile Directed Feedback), PBO (Profile Based Optimization) - do not worry, that's just a PGO but with a different name.

 Additionally, I need to mention [Link-Time Optimization (LTO)](https://en.wikipedia.org/wiki/Interprocedural_optimization) since usually PGO is applied after LTO (since usually LTO is easier to enable and it brings significant performance and/or binary size improvements).
 PGO does not replace LTO but complements it.
 More information about LTO you could find in `lto.md`.